irtazahashmi/pytspl/doc/tutorials/reading_custom_datasets.rst

 Max Dimension: 2

-Reading coordinates and edge flow from data
+Loading coordinates and edge flow from data
 -------------------------------------------

-We can also read coordinates and edge flow from custom datasets.
+We can also load coordinates and edge flow from custom datasets.

 >>> from pytspl.io.network_reader import read_coordinates, read_flow
 >>>